1995parham/vim-header/README.md

 # vim-header
 ## Introduction
-Advance-Dummy source codes header generator based on python script and vim support :)
+Advance-Dummy source codes header generator based on neovim python client.

 ## VIM Configuration
-In order to use copyrighter vim plugin with
+In order to use vim-header plugin with
 [Plug plugin manager](https://github.com/junegunn/vim-plug)
-, add following comamnd in your vim configuration (vimrc):
+, add following comamnd in your neovim configuration (init.vim):

 ```viml
 Plug '1995parham/vim-header', {'do': ':UpdateRemotePlugins'}
 ```

-You must set your name and your email in your vim configuration (vimrc) for vim-header plugin as follows:
+You must set your name and your email in your vim configuration (init.vim) for vim-header plugin as follow:

 ```viml
 g:header_name = "Your Name"